World War II ‘Spy in the Sky’ dies

 I was going through papers involved with the publication of his book looking for material about Jean that I could share with you about him.
 We had talked many times on the phone in 2005 before our publication of his book that November.
 I came across his suggested epilogue for his book, most of which we didn’t use.
 Now that he is gone, it seems like his own words are the fitting epilogue for him personally.

 ‘The Army was good to me.
-It taught me self discipline, how to approach a problem in a logical sequence and that there is no job you cannot accomplish.
+It taught me self-discipline, how to approach a problem in a logical sequence and that there is no job you cannot accomplish.
 But most of all it taught me how to think.

 ‘I can’t say that I enjoyed every minute of my service, but there were many exciting and beautiful things that I experienced.
-After retirement I observed many young men working in banks and business that would be stuck in that position for the rest of their lives.
+After retirement, I observed many young men working in banks and business that would be stuck in that position for the rest of their lives.
 The same old thing every day.
-I pondered how much of life would they really miss?
+I pondered how much of life would they miss?

 ‘I was afforded the opportunity to see a large part of the world.
 My education, from a flying standpoint, operating in the mountains, desert, jungle and the flat land of Mid-America, was invaluable to me as a pilot.
-I learned the hazards of the thunderstorms in the south, the heat and cold of the desert and the high humidity of the jungle that could produce a quart of water in a half filled gas tank overnight.
+I learned the hazards of the thunderstorms in the south, the heat and cold of the desert and the high humidity of the jungle that could produce a quart of water in half-filled gas tank overnight.

 ‘These were things we learned that helped keep us alive, and sometimes we learned them the hard way.